Activity note: Hotel check-in from 3:00 p.m.

 Evening: Optional video.

 Morning: We board our motorcoach for an early morning departure for Balloon Fiesta Park.
-This morning's session is scheduled to include the Flight of the Nations Mass Ascension.
+This morning's session is scheduled to include the Morning Glow, Opening Ceremonies, and Mass Ascension.
 Due to the large number of people in attendance and the size of the Park (crowds can exceed 100,000 people, and the launch field is 78 acres, the equivalent of 54 football fields put together), it's impractical to view the events as a group; participants will be free to enjoy the launches and explore the field on their own.
 During Mass Ascensions all participating balloons launch in two waves as directed by "zebras," launch coordinators recognizable by their striped black-and-white shirts.
-At a designated time after the balloon launch, we'll meet the coach at a predetermined location and depart for return to the hotel.
+At a designated time after the balloon launch, we'll meet the coach at a predetermined location and depart for the hotel.

 Lunch: Plated meal at a popular local restaurant; selection of entrées, plus coffee, tea, water; other beverages available for purchase.

-Afternoon: We'll ride to Petroglyph National Monument, one of the largest petroglyph sites in North America.
+Afternoon: After lunch, we'll travel to Petroglyph National Monument.
+Petroglyph National Monument is one of the largest petroglyph sites in North America.
 Four to seven centuries ago, the Rio Grande's Pueblo people carved symbols and images into the boulders along the volcanic escarpment known as the West Mesa.
 Spanish settlers followed suit, and depictions of crosses and horses lay side-by-side with those of suns, spirals, birds, animals, and the little hump-back flute players representing the Hopi fertility deity.
-Return to the hotel for program closing, followed by departure for Balloon Fiesta Park.

-Evening: The Special Shape Glowdeo™ is a special moment at dusk when tethered balloons ignite their burners and inflate without launching, glowing from within in a display of rich colors.
+Evening: The Balloon Glow is a special moment at dusk when tethered balloons ignite their burners and inflate without launching, glowing from within in a display of rich colors.
 Afterward, the AfterGlow™ Fireworks Show lights up the sky with a spectacular display that brings the evening to a perfect close.
-After the fireworks show, we will return to the hotel.
+After the fireworks show, we will return to the hotel for program closing.
+During our program closing, we'll share our favorite experiences from this program, say farewell to our new friends, and prepare for departure in the morning.